carpentries-incubator/life-sciences-workshop/_episodes/02-project-organisation-filenaming-and-folders.md

 Thinking about and typing a good filename may take an extra 30 seconds, but it may cost you a lot more time in the future if you don't.

+One issue you may encounter when following the above guidelines is a large number of previous versions.
+For example, you may edit and resave a file everyday for several months.
+What should you do with the old versions?
+One approach would be to create an 'archive' folder, and put older files in there.
+These could be compressed by storing them in an archive file in order to save space
+(e.g. a zip or tar.gz file).
+If your older files are too large simply to store in an archive, even after compression, there are a few options.
+One would be to only save those files that contain major revisions, deleting any that contained minor changes.
+Another would be to store the files on cloud storage, where tens of gigabytes of space can now be purchased very cheaply.

 ### The Principles of Good Folder Organisation